 The predictive model intends to identify the differential behavioral patterns between uninformed and informed voters.
 This paper follows the approach taken by Bartels (1996) to include the complete set of linear interactions between predictors and political knowledge.

-The final model looks like follows:
+The final model appears as follows: